LukePrior/mortgage-manager/README.md

 ## Note

-The data [used](https://github.com/LukePrior/open-banking-tracker) is innacurate and is pending improvements.
+The data [used](https://github.com/LukePrior/open-banking-tracker) is inaccurate and is pending improvements.

 ## Overview